sukrutrao/Timetabler/README.md

 ```
 $ make
 ```
 The build files are created in the `bin/` directory.
-The executable is `TimeTabler`, found in this directory.
+The executable is `Timetabler`, found in this directory.

 To make and run tests, use `make test`, and then run the `test` executable from the `bin/` directory.

-## Running the Time Tabler
+## Running the Timetabler
 To execute the program, the format is
 ```
-$ ./TimeTabler fields.yml input.csv custom.txt output.csv
+$ ./Timetabler fields.yml input.csv custom.txt output.csv
 ```
 where
 * `fields.yml` is the file containing the list of values a field can take and the weights for the constraints.